dimitrismistriotis/dimitrismistriotis.github.io/_posts/2015-03-20-kiske_field.md

 # The Kiske field

 The Kiske field is the second part of a series about British IT industry.
 Instead of a large article, I decided to split it in smaller chunks.
 A very important disclaimer: I have not been able to talk with the people involved in the story below nor check it out extensively, so please treat the story in the next section as fiction.
-First part is here: "[business relationships](https://medium.com/@dimist/problematic-business-relationships-44dc00aeb05c 'Business relatioships medium') - [business relationships](/2015/02/01/relationships.html 'Business relationships - local copy')".
+First part is here: "[business relationships on Medium](https://medium.com/@dimist/problematic-business-relationships-44dc00aeb05c 'Business relatioships medium') - [business relationships - local copy](/2015/02/01/relationships.html 'Business relationships - local copy')".

 ## Definition - first story.